apache/flink/docs/dev/stream/state/custom_serialization.md

 type and the *serialized binary format* of a state type.
 The schema, generally speaking, can change for a few cases:

  1. Data schema of the state type has evolved, i.e. adding or removing a field from a POJO that is used as state.
- 2. Following the above, generally speaking, the serialization format of the serializer is intended to be upgraded.
+ 2. Generally speaking, after a change to the data schema, the serialization format of the serializer will need to be upgraded.
  3. Configuration of the serializer has changed.

 In order for the new execution to have information about the *written schema* of state and detect whether or not the